RULES AND REGULATIONS

 Additional charges may be incurred for processing of payments and/or items, such as: returned payments, web portal processing fees, and credit card convenience fee.

-8.0.2 The District may collect system development charges for capital improvements pursuant to ORS 223.297 through 223.316.
-The charges will be collected at the time of application for connection, or for increases in an existing service that will increase the use of capital improvements and generate a need for those facilities, are received and the requested services are added to the system.
+8.0.2 The District may collect system development charges for capacity-increasing capital improvements pursuant to ORS 223.297 through 223.316.
+The charges will be collected at the time an application for connection, or for increases in an existing service that will increase the use of capital improvements and generate a need for those facilities, are received and the requested services are added to the system.

 8.0.3 The system development charges are separate from and in addition to any applicable tax, assessment, charge or fee otherwise provided by law or imposed as a condition of development.